 Srinagar makes it to the list of top places to visit in 2023

-India's Srinagar makes it to the top places of 2023 to visit in Conde Nast Traveler's latest article, The 23 Best Places to Go in 2023.

-India's Srinagar makes it to the top places of 2023 to visit in Conde Nast Traveler's latest article, 'The 23 Best Places to Go in 2023.'
-The article describes Srinagar as, "an alluring and once hard-to-visit destination in the Kashmir Valley"... which, "is opening up for travellers in a big way in 2023, with new roadways making it easier than ever to get in and around."
+India's Srinagar makes it to the top places of 2023 to visit in Condé Nast Traveler's latest article, 'The 23 Best Places to Go in 2023.'
+The article describes Srinagar as, "an alluring and once hard-to-visit destination in the Kashmir Valley"... which, "is opening up to travelers in a big way in 2023, with new roadways making it easier than ever to get in and around."

 Dal Lake